Lightning-AI/litdata/README.md

 </details>

 <details>
-  <summary> ✅ Index parquet datasets</summary>
+  <summary> ✅ Stream parquet datasets</summary>
 &nbsp;

+You can stream Parquet datasets directly without the need to convert them into the LitData optimized binary format.

-If your dataset is already in Parquet format, you can index it directly and use it with StreamingDataset & DataLoader.
+If your dataset is already in Parquet format, you can index and use it with StreamingDataset and DataLoader for efficient streaming.

 Assumption:
 Your dataset directory contains one or more Parquet files.

+- **Index Parquet dataset**:

 ```python
 import litdata as ld